timmy-chin/321Mastery/README.md

 chmod +x *.sh && ./build.sh
 ```

+And you're all set to use our app via local:3000

 #### Option 2:

 Manually install all the packages, create .env, prisma migrate, and npm run dev